Sciatica

 A study surveyed around 135,000 construction workers.

-Researchers found that the men who worked in low temperatures reported higher cases of neck and low back pain.
+Researchers found that the men who worked in low temperatures reported higher cases of neck and lower back pain.
+This was compared with those working in warmer temperatures.

 Cold Weather & the Spine